therossee/ThesisManagement-Group09/backend/README.md

 - POST `/api/teacher/thesis_proposals`
     - Inserts a new thesis proposal in the database
-    - The body requires title, internal supervisors, external supervisors, type, description, required knowledge, note, level, cds and keywords
+    - The body requires title, internal supervisors, external supervisors, type, description, required knowledge, notes, level, cds and keywords
     - Authenticated by the teacher, responds with the thesis proposal in json format

 - GET `/api/teachers`